-I ask that you commit to 3 sessions initially.
-Though I make the suggestion of the first session to be a grounding meditation, a debrief of your experience – some people want to share details and be heard, and I am all ears.
+I ask that you commit to a couple of sessions initially.
+I make the suggestion of the first session to be a grounding meditation, a debrief of your experience – some people want to share details and be heard, and I am all ears.
 Some people would rather not speak about the experience, and that is absolutely fine too.
 We can work content-free and still have the most incredible results.
 I prefer to give you the choice.

 Some of the Techniques that I use to help ease the negative feelings and bring relief:

 Giving you chance to talk through without someone having their own experience to add in, or comparison.
 No agenda except to listen.
 I hear you.

 Many people share their story in a non-linear timeline way, some people like to share a written account, some people like to give bullet point experiences – no one is the same, and we do this your way.